xuezhen01/Text-Analysis-Project/instructions.md

 ### Data Source: Twitter

-(**Note**: I have not tested this API since the announcment of shutting down free Twitter API.
+(**Note**: I have not tested this API since the announcement of shutting down free Twitter API.
 The free version of Twitter API has been deprecated and replaced with a new version that requires application approval and authentication with a paid subscription.
 To use the Twitter API, you need to apply to Twitter for a developer account and explain the purpose of what you are doing with the data, which Twitter will manually review.)

 If you have access to a Twitter developer account and the necessary API keys and tokens, you can use the `tweepy` library to search for tweets.